 6.3.1.1 An external oil system such as that described in 6.2.8 of D7549 is not used during the test but is used during the break-in to monitor oil consumption.

 6.4 Aeration Measurement System— The aeration measurement system uses the density to calculate the percent entrained air volume within the engine oil at a given pressure and temperature.
 The system utilizes a coriolis based flow and density meter that is capable of measuring density to more than one thousandth of a gram per cubic centimeter.
 The aeration is calculated using the difference in density between an un-aerated oil sample that is measured by ASTM D4052 and the density of the aerated oil during the test measured by the flow and density meter (FDM).
-The aeration measurement system comprises of a heated line, pressure control valve, density meter (FDM), variable speed pump, pressure transducers and thermocouples.
+The aeration measurement system comprises of a heated line, pressure control valve, flow and density meter (FDM), variable speed pump, pressure transducers and thermocouples.
 Assemble the system with the indicated line lengths, fittings and components as shown in Annex A3.

 6.X Aeration Measurement System Enclosure